This entry includes a walking tour! Take the tour.

 Backstory and Context

 The Thomas Paine Cottage is currently a historic house museum, operated by the Huguenot and New Rochelle Historical Association, and is open to the public.
-The different rooms of the house feature a wide variety of exhibits and displays, including a pot-bellied stove given to Paine by Ben Franklin.
-Many of the rooms are decorated to give visitors a glimpse into life during the 18th century and hold historical artifacts that also relate the history of New Rochelle as well.
+The different rooms of the house feature a wide variety of exhibits and displays, including an authentic Franklin stove thought to be given to Paine by Ben Franklin.
+The Paine room is decorated to give visitors a glimpse into his life while he lived in New Rochelle.
+Other rooms hold historical artifacts that relate the history of New Rochelle.

 Paine's cottage is the last home that the founding father owned in his life and today, it serves as a tribute to his work in America's fight for freedom.
 The Huguenot and New Rochelle Historical Association host tours and events in the Thomas Paine Cottage, the Sophia Brewster Schoolhouse and on the property grounds.
-The cottage is open three days a week (Thursday, Saturday, Sunday) from 10 AM to 5 PM and admission is $5 for adults and $3 for children under 12.
+It is also used as the Association's headquarters.